Melatonin: the master antioxidant

 But melatonin has other benefits besides being an antioxidant.
 For one, it actually increases the mitochondria's ability to produce energy.
 Mitochondria need a state of constant negative charge (redox potential) to function.
 This essentially works as a storage of excess electrons to fuel the electron transport chain, which the mitochondria uses to pump out protons (positive charge) to create a proton gradient, which powers the synthesis of ATP.
 Free radicals form when a stable compound has an uneven number of electrons, it seeks to fill it's orbit and binds up electrons, or larger structures like proteins, fats, or DNA.
 More free radicals = less negative charge.
 More melatonin = greater redox potential!

-Melatonin activates sirtuins and AMPK, longevity factors that protect against insulin resistance and protect DNA.
-These same factors are responsible for the benefits of fasting.
+Melatonin activates AMPK, a "longevity" factor that may protect against insulin resistance and protect DNA.
+This same pathway is thought to play a role in some of the benefits of fasting and caloric restriction.
 This is why you may have seen me say before that carbs themselves aren't toxic, it's when carbs are consumed in excess, especially in the wrong light environment, that they become a problem, but we'll get to that shortly.

 Throughout the body, melatonin is also one of the master regulators of the hormone system.
 Specifically it increases DHEA, the most abundant hormone in the body which is associated with anti-aging benefits by stimulating creation of new mitochondria.
 Melatonin also downregulates NF-kB, the gene transcription pathway that is the master regulator of inflammation.
 More melatonin = less inflammation throughout the body.

 It even stimulates factors that trigger apoptosis (programmed cell death).
 Many studies show that higher levels of melatonin are correlated with lower risk of cancer.
 Melatonin is also one of the most potent protectors against neurodegeneration.
-It breaks down cortisol and oxidative waste, and helps reduce over activation of calcium channels by glutamate.
-It's also necessary for proper levels of beta-endorphin and other inhibitory neurotransmitters like GABA to be released during sleep.
+It breaks oxidative waste more potently than any other antioxidant in the body by weight, and helps reduce over activation of calcium channels in cell signaling cascades.
+It's also involved in maintaining proper levels of beta-endorphin and other inhibitory neurotransmitters like GABA released during sleep.

 Without proper melatonin release at night, the body has less ability to go through a full sleep cycle, and cerebrospinal fluid detox through the brain's lymphatic system (the glymphatic system) is impaired.